 Planning throughout the year and using a set, clear system like the Profit First method will make tax time much easier for your ecommerce business.

-Here are some additional tips to keep your finances on track and minimize the stress that comes with filing your business taxes.
+Here are some additional tips that eCommerce sellers can use to keep their finances on track and minimize the stress that comes with filing your business taxes.

 Keep your business and personal finances separate